-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: March 2019 (Switch January 2020)

-So here we have it, the first pure horse-racing game on the list, the actual aim of the game is to win championship after championship, who’d have thought that?
-But seriously, this is a really fun game and pretty realistic, to tell the truth; the game has some tense moments as you’re coming down the final furlong, the horse management mechanics are also quite a treat because they are intricate and detailed.
-However, for all its good features it just about loses by a nose to better horse-racing games like Gallop Racer, but take nothing away from Phar Lap as it’s still a big bag of fun.
+Here we have the first pure horse-racing game on the list.
+The aim of the game is, as you’d expect, to win championship after championship.
+A really fun game and realistic title, the game has plenty of tense moments as you’re coming down the final furlong.
+The horse management mechanics are also quite a treat, extremely intricate and detailed.
+For all its good features it loses by a nose to better horse-racing games like Gallop Racer, but don’t underestimate Phar Lap.
+It’s still a big bag of fun.

 #5 Farming Simulator 20